Timmmm/robocut/Readme.md

 * The whole program crashes.

-This is possibly because you opened and SVG containing raster data.
+This is possibly because you opened an SVG containing raster data.
 It shouldn't happen but it hasn't been fixed yet.

-* It says it can't find the cutter.
+* It says it can't find the cutter or "the operation is not supported".

 Make sure the WinUSB driver is installed with Zadig on Windows.
 On Linux make sure you are in the `lp` group.

 ## Changelog

-Master

-...
+2.0.0.beta0

+* New welcome UI with example files.
+* Background 1cm grid.
+* Rule measuring tool (to verify dimensions)
+* Option to show the cutter path.
+* New path sorting algorithms - Sort by Y may be useful for cutting without a mat in some cases.
+* HPGL export.
+This is not tested with an actual plotter yet but I do have access to one so I will at some point.
+It also only exports a file, it doesn't support direct writing to a serial port (yet).
+* Lots of code updates.

 1.0.11